Family Food on the Table

 Does cauliflower rice smell?

-Raw cauliflower rice doesn’t have much of a scent at all.
+Raw cauliflower doesn’t have much of a scent at all.
 However, cauliflower contains sulfur compounds that come out when it’s cooked.
-It has a slightly unpleasant smell but is less noticeable with cauliflower rice than cooked cauliflower, I find.
+It has a slightly unpleasant smell but is less noticeable with riced cauliflower than cooked cauliflower, I find.

 To minimize the smell, avoid overcooking the cauliflower.
 You can also add a squeeze of fresh lemon juice or vinegar to help mask the smell.